 Moreover, if your machine is placed on the carpet, it is more likely to attract hair and dirt.
 You should also ensure proper cleaning of the carpet to avoid that.

-As mentioned above, the belt can be either too tight or too loose, which can result in a squeaking sound.
+As mentioned above, if a treadmill belt squeaks when running, the belt can be either too tight or too loose, which can result in a squeaking sound.
 In instances where your belt is too tight, you can get it fixed by simply checking the distance between the board and the belt.
 You need to ensure that there is a small distance between the two.
 If you feel that the belt is too tight, you should loosen it.
 Similarly, if it’s loose, try decreasing the distance between the board and belt.

 Prevent Wear and Tear